Diversity

 Species of Concern

-The invasive rusty and red swamp crayfishes currently are the species of primary concern for the Great Lakes Region.
+The invasive rusty and red swamp crayfishes are currently species of primary concern for the Great Lakes region.
 Ongoing work of the ICC involves the identification of additional species that may prove to be a threat to the region.

-Identification : Rusty crayfish are typically olive-green to gray in body color, with larger individuals sometimes possessing chelae (claws) with light blue or violet hues and black rings around the tips of the dactyls (fingers).
+Identification: Rusty crayfish are typically olive-green to gray in body color, with larger individuals sometimes possessing chelae (claws) with light blue or violet hues and black rings around the tips of the orange dactyls (fingers).
 Note—some other species also have black rings around the tips of the dactyls.
 Most notably, rusty crayfish have two unique 'rust' or brown-colored spots on each side of the posterior margin of their carapace (cephalothorax).
-No other crayfish species in the Great Lakes Region possess these unique spots on the carapace.
+No other crayfish species in the Great Lakes region possess these unique spots on the carapace.

-Distribution : Native to the Ohio River basin and parts of Kentucky, Indiana, Tennessee, and Illinois, the rusty crayfish range has expanded and now includes all the Great Lakes states, parts of New England, and the mid-Atlantic states, and regions of Ontario, Canada.
+Distribution: Native to the Ohio River basin and parts of Kentucky, Indiana, Tennessee, and Illinois, their range has expanded and now includes all the Great Lakes states, parts of New England, mid-Atlantic states, and parts of Ontario, Canada.
 It is also present in several western states, including Wyoming, Colorado, Nevada, and Oregon.

-Distribution : Native to the south-central United States along the Gulf Coast and along the Mississippi River basin as far north as southern Illinois, the red swamp crayfish is now in several of the other Great Lakes, mid-Atlantic and far western.
+Distribution: Native to the south-central United States along the Gulf Coast and along the Mississippi River basin as far north as southern Illinois, the red swamp crayfish is now in several of the other Great Lakes, mid-Atlantic and far western states.
 Populations have also been reported from Idaho, Utah, Arizona, South Dakota, Nebraska, and Georgia.

 Impacts